sanskrit/raw_etexts_english/blogs/manasataramgini/2006-08-12_jivamuliya-pancha-konam-cha-shulbariya-halam.md

 +++
-title = "jIvamUlIya pa~ncha-koNaM cha shulbArIyaxa0halaM"
+title = "jIvamUlIya pa~ncha-koNaM cha shulbArIya halaM"

 +++
 We were ruing the crushing defeat on the field code-named jIvamUlIya